Kim was working in molecular biology and public health when she was hired for NASA's Chandra X-ray Observatory in 1998.

 -Arcand, K.K., Watzke, M., "Your Ticket to the Universe: A Guide to Exploring the Cosmos," published by Smithsonian Books, 2013.

 -Arcand, K.K., Jubett, A., Watzke, M., Price, S., Williamson, K. T. S., Edmonds, P. "Touching the Stars: Improving NASA 3D Printed Data Sets with Blind and Visually Impaired Audiences."
 JCOM Science Communication Journal.
-Accepted 2019.
+July 2019.

 -Arcand, K.K., Jiang, E., Price, S., Watzke, M., Sgouros, T., Edmonds, P., “Walking Through an Exploded Star: Rendering Supernova Remnant Cassiopeia A into Virtual Reality”.
 Communicating Astronomy with the Public.
 Oct 2018.